 - A letter to then President-elect Biden about Sanctuary and deportations.
 (January, 2021) (letter)

-- Advocate to keep driver’s licenses for undocumented Wisconsinites in the state 2021-2023 biennial budget
+- Advocate to return driver’s licenses for undocumented Wisconsinites to the state 2021-2023 biennial budget

 - For more information, including a sample letter, downloadable postcards, a call to action document, and talking points, see WISDOM’s Driver’s Licenses for Undocumented Wisconsinites page (WISDOM is a statewide, grassroots, interfaith organization)